duncantmiller/llm_prompt_engineering/README.md

 General method for sending prompts and retrieving responses, applicable to newer OpenAI models, like GPT-3.5 or GPT-4.
 It chooses between live API calls and recorded responses based on the `live_test` flag.

 ##### `default_api_call()`:
 Directly performs the API calls for the `default_response()` method.
-This method currently only uses the GPT-3.5 model.
-It does use the new `client.chat.completions` syntax so it could easily be extended to use additional newer models like GPT-4.
+This method uses the new `client.chat.completions` syntax for required for models like GPT-3.5 and GPT-4.

 ##### `custom_response()`:
 Uses the `Message()` object to send the `full_prompt()` to a specified model and retrieves the response, considering the `live_test` setting.
 The `full_prompt()` method defined in the `Message()` class does supplement the provided user prompt with the `pre_prompt()` and `cite_sources_prompt()`.